growingdatafoundation/ipn-api/readme.md

 # Install
 =========

-1. Install dependencies
+* Install dependencies

 ```
 composer install
 ```

-2. Rename `example.ApiConfig.php` to `ApiConfig.php` and fill in your Api Keys.
+* Rename `example.ApiConfig.php` to `ApiConfig.php` and fill in your Api Keys.

 Recomended: The `ApiConfig.php` should be moved out of the `htdocs`.
 Update the `require_once` directive for this file the index.php accordingly.

+* if you want to use the Mongo cache you currently need to install MongoDB on your server and install the PHP Mongo drivers

 # ALA Occurences aggregator API